santalexander2/HOMEWORK-VPC-2/README.md

 5. Create NAT Gateway.
 a.
 Navigate to the left-side bar and click on "NAT Gateway" then select "Create NAT Gateway".
 b.
 In the create window:
-                        - Enter the name for the NAT gateway.
+                        - Enter a name for the NAT gateway.
-                        - Select relevant Public Subnet to place the NAT gateway.
+                        - Select the relevant Public Subnet to place the NAT gateway.
-                        - Keep the connectivity type "Public"
+                        - Keep the connectivity type as "Public"
                         - Allocate Elastic (Static IP).
-If it leave as dynamic IP, upon the reboot the VPC Public IP will be changed.
+If left as dynamic, the VPC's public IP will change upon reboot.
                         - Create NAT gateway
 Comment: NAT gateway is the instance that have to be placed in the Public subnet for efficient and secure outbound internet access from private subnets.
-Also it provides the necessary public IP address and routing configuration for proper functionality.
+It also provides the necessary public IP address and routing configuration for proper functionality.